unilad homepage

 Advert

-Donald Trump briefly interrupted his welcoming speech to King Charles who is visiting from the United Kingdom, as he cracked a joke about the length of his marriage to wife Melania.
+Donald Trump briefly interrupted his welcoming speech to King Charles, who is visiting from the United Kingdom, to crack a joke about the length of his marriage to his wife, Melania.

-As part of his welcoming speech, Trump reflected on his own ties to the UK, which meant referencing his Scottish mother Mary Anne MacLeod.
+As part of his speech outside the White House on Tuesday (April 28), Trump reflected on his own ties to the UK, which meant referencing his Scottish mother Mary Anne MacLeod.

 "She came to America at 19, met my incredible father, we loved him so much, we all loved him, we loved her, we loved him: Fred.
 And, they were married for 63 years," Trump said as King Charles, Queen Camilla, and his wife sat behind him on stage.

-"I'm sorry, it's just not going to work out that way.
-We'll do well, but we're not going to do that well," he said.
+He added: "I'm sorry, it's just not going to work out that way.
+We'll do well, but we're not going to do that well."

 The couple have been married for 21 years and together share one son, Barron Trump.
 Given Trump’s own current age of 79 (he turns 80 in just a few months time), his assessment is accurate, as it’s unlikely he’ll live for another four decades to match his parents’ record.

-He added that "she really did love the family, but I also remember her saying, very clearly, 'Charles, look, young Charles, he's so cute.'
+He continued: "She really did love the family, but I also remember her saying, very clearly, 'Charles, look, young Charles, he's so cute.'
 My mom!
 My mother had a crush on Charles, can you believe it?
-I wonder what she's thinking right now!”
+I wonder what she's thinking right now!"

-In fact, a body language expert even went as far as to reveal the pair were enjoying each others company.
-“The King and Trump share several open hand gestures, which is significant.
+"The King and Trump share several open hand gestures, which is significant.
 There are no signs of power moves here.
-There are no overbearing gestures,” explained Darren Stanton.
+There are no overbearing gestures," said Darren Stanton, on behalf of Betfair Casino.

 “It felt like an equal affair in terms of the balance of power.
 There were no signs of mind games.
 There were no microexpressions of anything that wasn’t open and honest."